Eyesight Technologies’ system can now monitor masked drivers

 “We are living in unprecedented times,” said Tolub.
 “Without a concrete end date to the current situation, wearing medical masks may be a reality for the foreseeable future.
 Eyesight … is forging ahead and adapting to provide a reliable solution to help guarantee safety even under less than ideal circumstances.”

 Eyesight’s solution is a family of AI algorithms trained to monitor drivers through masks in addition to sunglasses, protective glasses, and visors.
-Both its Driver Sense product and Fleet Sense aftermarket system tap a combination of IR sensors and cameras for detection, enabling them to track drivers and their head position, eye openness, pupil dilation, blink rate, gaze direction, and more in all lighting conditions.
+Both its Driver Sense product and Fleet Sense aftermarket system tap IR sensors for detection, enabling them to track drivers and their head position, eye openness, pupil dilation, blink rate, gaze direction, and more in all lighting conditions.

 “Traditionally, [our systems] would … track certain factors on the mouth and face, but we have actively trained our AI and computer vision on use cases with a face mask to be able to perform even with these occluded,” an Eyesight spokesperson told VentureBeat via email.
 “We had to collect large amounts of data of drivers wearing various face masks in different driving scenarios.
 This is something that we had a headstart on while building our system for the Asian market, where masks have always been more prevalent.”